Shinu87/Empathy-AI-Chat/README.md

 # 🤖 Empathy AI Chat

-An advanced AI chatbot that understands user emotions and provides empathetic, context-aware responses.
+An AI chatbot that understands user emotions and provides empathetic, context-aware responses.
 This project enhances chatbot interaction by tracking emotional trends, offering actionable advice, and maintaining short-term memory for meaningful conversations.

 ## 📌 Features